Consensys/orchestrate-quick-start/README.md

 > **Important:** _Before moving forward make sure that `FROM_ACCOUNT` in `.env` has been set_

-On the second tab, run:
+On the second terminal, run:

 ```bash
 npm run deploy
 ```

-After a few seconds (depending on blocktime) you you should see the transaction receipt appearing in the consumer tab
+After a few seconds (depending on blocktime) you should see the transaction receipt appearing in the consumer terminal

 <img src="static/npm-deploy.png" width="900px" alt="Get catalog"/>

+> **Important:** _Set `TO_ACCOUNT` in `.env` with the address of the contract just deployed (you can find it in the receipt)_

 If using Rinkeby you can check transaction has been properly sent on Etherscan (https://rinkeby.etherscan.io/address/<ACCOUNT_ADDRESS>)

 <img src="static/etherscan-deploy.png" width="900px" alt="Get catalog"/>

 > **Reference script:** [deploy.ts](src/deploy-contract/deploy.ts)

-> **Important:** _Set `TO_ACCOUNT` in `.env` with the address of the contract just deployed (you can find it in the receipt)_

 ### Send a transaction